Written by Miguel Van Damme

 BrightWolves’ 3-step implementation process

 Our approach consisted of three essential steps.
 Step one was to educate the internal team on agile project management.
-Since this approach requires a different mindset, it is extremely important that all team members understand its benefits, know what to do and what to expect.
+Since this approach requires a different mindset, it is extremely important that all team members understand its benefits, and know what to do and what to expect.
 Here, the biggest challenge was to address the concerns about showing the product to customers or internal stakeholders before it was ‘polished’.
 To overcome this fear, it was key to focus on the end goal, which was not creating the new service but increasing sales.

 The second step was to apply agile project management.
 In a biweekly Monday morning meeting we determined what needed to be delivered in the upcoming fortnight, depending on the project’s priorities and previous customer feedback.
 Next, we broke down these deliverables into actions.